 What to do?

 Of course, you can still send a message to any of the endpoints with a green, solid circle.
 (Those are the ones that are online and configured!)

 Here are some general steps to troubleshooting a broken endpoint.

 First, hover your mouse over the red circle.
 Omnilert will display any additional error info available in a tooltip.
 (This may be helpful in diagnosing the underlying issue!)

 To correct a problem with an endpoint's setup, go to the Endpoints > Active list and click on the offending endpoint.
 Then adjust its settings accordingly.

-This is usually the fix for disconnected/broken Facebook or Twitter connections as these social media sites require special access permissions to connect.
+This is usually the fix for disconnected/broken Facebook connections as social media sites require special access permissions to connect.
 If those permissions change, you may need to re-authorize Omnilert to post to those services.

 Endpoint is too slow to respond?

 Some third-party endpoints, such as digital signage systems, may just need more time for their server to "wake up" and respond.
 You can try clicking the "refresh" icon at the top of the list to re-scan your endpoints which may help.